 The source of the gift will determine the proper reporting requirements.

-In other words, if you received a single gift from an individual who is a foreign person and the gift amount was $99,000 USD, then you would not have to report to the gift.
+In other words, if a person receives a single gift from an individual who is a foreign person and the gift amount was $99,000 USD, then they would not have to report to the gift.